mgmilton/mapbox-tutorial/README.md

                 "description": "State capital of " + capital["state"]}
 ```

+Check out the pop up boxes in your browser!

 ## Geolocation: Zooming the map to the User's Current Location
 A common feature you may want to add for users is the ability to click a button and zoom to their current location.